learn-co-curriculum/nested-arrays-ruby/README.md

 An array is like a list but in code form.
 It is a way for your program to store pieces of data as a collection.
 Arrays can contain any combination of Ruby data types -- booleans, integers, strings, or even other collections in the form of nested arrays and hashes.

-Arrays are declared by listing variable names or literals separated by commas and are wrapped in square brackets.
+Arrays are declared by listing variable names or literals, separated by commas and wrapped in square brackets.
 For example:

 ```ruby
 students = ["Mike", "Tim", "Monique"]